 - 5. If it is not possible to resolve the grievance informally and the employee's complaint is not one that should be dealt with as a code of conduct complaint (see above), the employee may submit a formal grievance.
-It should be submitted in writing to the Chairman of the staffing committee. - 6.
-The staffing committee Chairman will appoint a sub-Staffing Committee of three members to hear the grievance.
-The sub-committee will appoint a Chairman from one of its members.
-No councillor with direct involvement in the matter shall be appointed to the sub-committee.
+It should be submitted in writing to the Chair. - 6.
+The Chair will appoint a Staffing Committee of three members to hear the grievance.
+The committee will appoint a Chair from one of its members.
+No councillor with direct involvement in the matter shall be appointed to the committee.